This dialog allows you to edit a control event. A control event is an action that is triggered when the user interacts with the control.

 Examples of commonly used control conditions:

-A Display a specific dialog control events is used to close one modal dialog box and open another.
+Display a specific dialog control events is used to close one modal dialog box and open another.
 When a control that publishes this event is triggered, the Installer closes the current dialog and puts up a new one in its place.
 In the User Interface of your Installer, the Back and Next buttons will publish Display a specific dialog events to enable navigation between the various installation dialogs.

-The Display a specific child dialog event also opens a new modal dialog box.
+Display a specific child dialog event also opens a new modal dialog box.
 The difference between the "Display a specific dialog" and "Display a specific child dialog" events is that the latter does not destroy the current dialog.
 The Display a child dialog while a condition is true event also opens a new modal dialog without closing the current one.
-This control event requires a condition in order to run correctly.
-The specified dialog is showed as long as the condition evaluates to True and is destroyed as soon as it evaluates to False.
+This control event requires a condition to run correctly.
+The specified dialog is shown as long as the condition evaluates to True and is destroyed as soon as it evaluates to False.
 For example, you might use this control event to display a “Please Wait” dialog while the Installer computes component costs before displaying a dialog box with a SelectionTree control.

 The "Published Events" tab in the "Dialogs" page of an Enterprise or Architect project allows you to specify the Control Events started when a user interacts with a PushButton Control, CheckBox Control or SelectionTree Control.
 These are the only controls which can initiate published control events.
 Each control can publish multiple control events.